exson6969/movie_rating_api/csv_to_sql/README.md

 7. Once the process is complete, you will see a success message indicating that the CSV file has been successfully imported into the database.

 ## Customize the Schema
-ou want to import data from a different CSV file or modify the table schema, you can customize the `schema/template.json` file.
+if you want to import data from a different CSV file or modify the table schema, you can customize the `schema/template.json` file.
 Update the table name, csv file path, column names, data types, and other attributes as per your requirements.